Is creating a college list driving you crazy?

 Reach schools are colleges that you know you can’t afford to send your student to, but you’re willing to see if they offer a large amount of merit or need-based aid to make it affordable.
-Even if your student is awarded merit scholarships or need based aid, your family may still need a private student loan from a lender like College Ave Student Loans as well.
+Even if your student is awarded merit scholarships or need-based aid, your family may still need a private student loan from a lender like College Ave Student Loans as well.
 It may be your student’s dream school or a “brand name” school – but they need to understand that if the aid isn’t there, they can’t go!

 One of the most important things you can do is not worry about whether the school is “name-brand” or not.
 If you can treat all schools equally, it widens your financial opportunities

-Does a Name Brand School Matter?
+Does a Name-Brand School Matter?

-But if you don’t pursue name-brand schools, are you hurting your student’s education?
+If you don’t pursue name-brand schools, are you hurting your student’s education?

 The Power of Brands

 A lot of people think that which college or university you attend is a make-or-break moment for a young person.
 However, there’s an increasing amount of research that shows which school you attend is a lot less important than what opportunities you take advantage of in college.

 Yes, there are rankings released every year, but these are aimed at parents – not employers or those who will impact your child’s future.
 Rankings have become more marketing than a true representation of the quality of a school.